Shravsssss/WalletWise/CONTRIBUTING.md

 - Limit the body to 9-10 words
 - In the body, describe what you have done and optionally, why
 ## Join The Project Team
-If you are interested in joining our project team, hit us up at snaik2@ncsu.edu, bchitti@ncsu.edu, pkamath3@ncsu.edu, tkini@ncsu.edu or abaner24@ncsu.edu!
+If you are interested in joining our project team, hit us up at syepuri@ncsu.edu, chegde@ncsu.edu, mahmadi@ncsu.edu, snaik2@ncsu.edu, bchitti@ncsu.edu, pkamath3@ncsu.edu, tkini@ncsu.edu, abaner24@ncsu.edu!